solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 * Whether all `RestartHeaviestFork` have the same slot and same bank Hash.
-Because validators are only sending slots instead of bank hashes in `LastVotedForkSlots`, it's possible that a duplicate block can make the cluster unable to reach consensus.
+Because validators are only sending slots instead of bank hashes in `RestartLastVotedForkSlots`, it's possible that a duplicate block can make the cluster unable to reach consensus.
 So bank hash needs to be checked as well.

 * The voted slot is equal or a child of local optimistically confirmed slot.